Cherreads

 "Time resumes!"

-Su Min rolled her eyes.
+Su Min rolled her eyes, a gesture utterly out of place in the deadly confrontation.
 "Just a passing Kamen Rider.
-Now face judgment."
+Remember that.
+Now, face your judgment."

-If they insisted on dramatic questioning, she'd indulge their theatrics.
-Not out of arrogance—but because the Chaos Azure Lotus had already bloomed behind her.
+If they insisted on dramatic, last-minute questioning, she'd indulge their theatrics with her own brand of nonsense.
+It wasn't out of arrogance, but because the real finisher was already in motion, the Chaos Azure Lotus had already bloomed into existence behind her, its black-and-white petals slowly unfurling with world-ending finality.

 "Heavenly Tiger Sundering Strike!"